 For an up-to-date list of Private fess for Bishops Waltham Surgery, please visit our Private Fees Page.

 Access & Parking

 The surgery is accessible to wheelchair users and has disabled parking bays close to the building with a ramp to the front door.
 Patients unable to open the front door should use the bell to request assistance from a member of staff.
-The patient toilet is fully equiped for the needs of disabled users.
+The patient toilet is fully equipped for the needs of disabled users.

 There is a convenient public car park just a short distance from the surgery in Lower Lane.
 Patients are asked not to park on the surgery forecourt as this may cause an obstruction to vehicles required for a medical emergency.

 We kindly request that you refrain from using your mobile phone whilst in the surgery building.

-(Site updated 08/09/2014)
+(Site updated 06/04/2020)